DatabayAG/InteractiveVideo/readme.md

 3. Select **Plugins** from the **Administration** main menu drop down.
 4. Search the **InteractiveVideo** plugin in the list of plugin and choose **Activate** from the **Actions** drop down.

+#Patch for to make Interactive Videos work woth the Web Access Checker
+Simply insert the following line into the file 'Services/MediaObjects/classes/class.ilObjMediaObject.php' at round about line number 1397, which should read like this in the original:

+	case "mep":
+		$obj_id = $id;
+		break;

+Insert     case "xvid":    to make it read like this:

+	case "mep":
+	case "xvid":
+		$obj_id = $id;
+		break;

+That's it.

 # What is it for?
 The InteractiveVideo Plugin for ILIAS gives you the possibility to create a video object, where your students can communicate in a asynchrone way.
 Please note that this is *NOT* a chat.
 They can leave notes on different timestamps in the video for other students to read, or only for themselves.
 Further a tutor can insert questions on various positions in the video for the students to answer.
 At the moment three questions types are supported single and multiple choice and a reflective type.